Updated: Apr 10

 As an Amazon Affiliate, we earn from qualifying purchases.
 Product links below may lead to Amazon or other affiliate sites.
 Thanks for supporting the flock!

-Bill and Head Size of the Downy Woodpecker & the Hairy Woodpecker
+Bill and Head Size of the Downy Woodpecker and the Hairy Woodpecker

 In the graphic above, I overlaid Downy Woodpeckers, in white silhouettes, on the Hairy Woodpeckers in black silhouettes.
 The small bill of the Downy Woodpecker creates a "cute" impression.
 The Hairy Woodpecker has a much more obvious bill, giving it a more "robust" or "rugged" appearance.
 The small bill of the Downy Woodpecker also accentuates the feather tuft at the base of the bill.